Tutorial 1: Generating a virtual environment for the GenMR digital template

 Appendix

 Tab.
 A1.
-Full list of attributes and properties in environmental layers EnvLayer_ID.
+Full list of variables and properties in environmental layers EnvLayer_ID.

 Layer class ID